 Homegirl London’s Restaurant Review: Berber and Q Shawarma Bar Exmouth Market.
 We fancied a walk and some delicious food so headed for the Berber and Q Shawarma Bar Exmouth Market.
 Having eaten at Josh Katz’s and Mattia Bianchi’s Haggerston restaurant back in June 2015, we knew it would be darn good – click here to read that feature.
-If you fancy lamb shawarma, rotisserie chicken, stuffed pitas or mezze dishes, this is certainly a fantastic restaurant to try.
+If you fancy lamb shawarma, rotisserie chicken, stuffed pitas or mezze dishes, this is undoubtedly a fantastic restaurant to try.

 Berber and Q Shawarma Bar Exmouth Market Menu